 Albert is married and has two children in college - Gabriella, a senior exploring options in graduate studies, and Matt, a sophomore working to pin down his major.
 Both are musically inclined and working at the professional level: Gabriella is pursuing a position with film soundtrack symphonies, while Matt manufactures and sells beats to recording artists and studios.

-Chris Jensen is the VP of Technology at Velentium.
+Chris Jensen is the VP of Corporate Development at Velentium.
 He holds a BS in Electrical Engineering from the University of Houston and an MBA from Rice University, and has four decades of experience in engineering and small business entrepreneurship.
 After cutting his teeth in engineering with companies like Sperry-Sun and Halliburton, Chris earned his MBA in finance and spent a few years working in the financial sector before returning to engineering to found his own consultancy.
 His solo projects reflected his wide-ranging interests, from quantum-based random number generation, to near-earth orbital monitoring systems capable of surviving rocket disasters, to residential construction energy efficiency and regulatory compliance, to custom commercial IT infrastructure installation solutions.

 Chris joined Velentium in 2016, and credits the three values (Honorable, Results++, and Humble Charisma) for drawing him in.
 “When I was interviewed,” he recalls, “Dan and Tim led with the values.
 They clearly try to live them out personally as well as make a better society through medical device innovation.
 I turned down a higher-salaried competing offer because Velentium held the promise of a better work environment and better work goals.
 I’ve been pleased to see that promise being pursued and fulfilled in the years since.”